anne-m-burton/burton-smoking-bans-JLE/README.md

 ### File Layout

-You will need to create several folders and directories and ensure the do-files and datasets are in the correct folders for the code to run
+You will need to create several folders and directories and ensure the do-files and datasets are in the correct folders for the code to run.

 Within your base directory, you need to create 1 folder: "ado"

 Within analyze, you need to create 2 folders:"log", and "out"

-Within build, you need to create 3 folders: "analysis_data", "build_data", and "log"
+Within build, you need to create 2 folders: "analysis_data" and "log"

 Within build_data, you need to create 1 folder: "brfss"